Trade Forex Trading

-Margin required : It is amount of money your Forex broker requires from you to open a forex trade position.
+Margin required : It's amount of money your Forex broker requires from you to open a trade position.
 It is expressed in percentages.

-Used margin : amount of money in your forex trading account that has already been used up when buying a currency contract, this contract is one that is displayed in open forex trade positions.
-As a trader you cannot use this amount of money after opening a forex trade because you have already used it and it is not available to open other trades.
+Used margin : amount of money in your forex account which has already been used up when buying a currency contract, this contract is one that is displayed in open forex trade positions.
+As a trader you can not use this amount of money after opening a forex trade because you have already used it and it is not available to open other trades.

 Example: